Campuses, Buildings + Hours

 If you need on-the-job experience, our Cooperative Work Experience, Internship and Apprenticeship Preparation programs can help you get your foot in the door.

 CCC offers a welcoming environment for students to get the academic support they need through tutoring, academic services and access to a variety of computer labs.
-While most buildings on our campuses have seating for studying, the Where Can I Study map shows some options.
+While most buildings on our campuses have seating for studying, the Where Can I Study map on Google Docs shows some options.

 CCC Library offers 24/7 online chat help, one-on-one Zoom or phone research appointments with CCC librarians, and millions of free online articles, eBooks, and streaming videos.